dt0602/cse15l-lab-reports/Lab3.md

 output: `Bahamas-History.txt:Lucayans
 Bahamas-History.txt:Lucayans`

 `grep -o "string" *.txt` prints out the string every time it is found in each text file of the directory.
+This command is useful because it shows the string every time it comes up in a file wihtout presenting the long output of the multiple lines in the file that contain the string.
+Again `*.txt` allows the user to be able to find the string in different files without already having to know what files the string is in.

 Citation: [Link](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)